rampage128/rampage128/README.md

 > Developer since 2003 and full time nerd since 1998

 I love writing software and making things.
-Now that you have found me on github please feel free to check out my projects.
+Now that you have found me on github please feel free to check out my profile below or browse through some of my projects.

 ---